Welcome to the Toast integration community! Here's how to get started building your Toast integration.

 If you receive a notification that a restaurant has removed your integration, stop all API requests for that restaurant location.

-In addition, poll the /restaurants
+In addition, poll the /restaurants endpoint of the

 partners API